 Sustainable management of tropical forests by creating a market and supporting concession holders

-The IDH Tropical Timber Program facilitates and accelerates sustainable forest management (SFM) by supporting concession holders in the process towards SFM certification in the tropics and creating demand for sustainable tropical timber in Europe.
+The IDH Tropical Timber Program facilitates and accelerates sustainable forest management by supporting concession holders in the process towards SFM certification in the tropics.

 Read more about the Tropical Timber Program.

 Program at a glance

 9 million ha of tropical forest sustainably managed and indictly improving the livelihoods of 800 million people who depend on the forests.

 9 million ha of tropical forest sustainably managed and thus preventing deforestation and forest degradation.